vivaria/edisonrul.ing/docs/source/cards/a/armored-axon-kicker.md

 ### Card Rulings

-●The Unclassified Effect applies in the hand, it  doesn't start a Chain.
+*   The Unclassified Effect applies in the hand, it  doesn't start a Chain.
-●You can still Tribute Summon this card while you control a face-up Psychic-Type monster.
+*   You can still Tribute Summon this card while you control a face-up Psychic-Type monster.
-●The Trigger Effect is mandatory, it activates & resolves on the field.
+*   The Trigger Effect is mandatory, it activates & resolves on the field.
-●This effect activates in Substep 7 - End of the Damage Step.
+*   This effect activates in Substep 7 - End of the Damage Step.
-●Taking effect damage is mandatory, Special Summoning 1 Monster from your GY is optional.
+*   Taking effect damage is mandatory, Special Summoning 1 Monster from your GY is optional.
-●This effect does not target a monster in your GY, it is not negated by Necrovalley.
+*   This effect does not target a monster in your GY, it is not negated by Necrovalley.
-●If you destroy a monster with 0 ATK, you take no damage and can't Special Summon a monster.
+*   If you destroy a monster with 0 ATK, you take no damage and can't Special Summon a monster.
-●This effect resolves sequentially: first you take damage, then you Special Summon 1 monster.
+*   This effect resolves sequentially: first you take damage, then you Special Summon 1 monster.
-●The damage taken is half of the monster’s original (printed) ATK while in the GY.
+*   The damage taken is half of the monster’s original (printed) ATK while in the GY.